YordanGeorgiev/qto/doc/md/userstories_doc.md

 As a QTO application UI user
 In order to be able to quickly jump to a different document / listing I want to be able to click on the upper left corner of the view page and access the hierarchichal project structure of the whole project from the left menu.

+#### 1.6.7.
+Hierarchy management
+As a qto application UI user
+In order to be able to fully manage the content of any item doc I want to be able to fully reshuffle any part of the hierarchy in the doc from the user interface.

+##### 1.6.7.1.
+Single item move in the hierarchy
+As a qto application UI user
+In order to be able to move a single item anywhere in the hierarchy I want to be able to move it by drag and drop on the left side of the document.

+##### 1.6.7.2.
+Single brach move in the hierarchy
+As a qto application UI user
+In order to be able to move a single item and all it's descendants anywhere in the hierarchy I want to be able to move it by drag and drop on the left side of the document.